-Maryland DNR has proposed regulations for the striped bass fishery available for review here
+In late 2019, Maryland DNR proposed regulations for the spring portion of the striped bass fishery.

 CCA Maryland Provided the following input to these proposed changes, and the pending reduction of total removals from recreational striped bass fishery.

 RE: Amendment to Subtitle 02 Fisheries Service regarding the Department’s Regulations for Striped Bass

 Coastal Conservation Association Maryland (CCA Maryland), is a state chapter of Coastal Conservation Association (CCA), a nationwide non-profit, and the largest saltwater recreational fishing organization in the country.
 As anglers, and avid users of our natural resources, CCA Maryland’s more than 1400 members work hard to promote responsible angling activities, and sensible science-based management measures to support sustainable fisheries for the benefit of the general public, and the long-term health of the Chesapeake Bay.